yochaigal/cairn/wip/2e/wilderness-exploration.md

 For the party's second **watch**, the **Warden** explains that this area is peppered with small rocks and uneven hills, setting the terrain **Difficulty** to **Tough**.
 Worse yet, without a guide the party might easily lose their way!
 The players discuss whether it would be better to spend a **watch** exploring the area, perhaps even finding a faster (and safer) way through.

 The party agrees that arriving at their destination sooner is worth the risk, and proceeds with the **Travel** action again.
 The players discuss how to avoid **Getting Lost**, checking to see if anyone in the party has knowledge of the area, relevant experience, or a map.
-They do not, so the **Warden** rolls 1d6.
+They do not, so the **Warden** rolls a d6.
 The result is not a **1** or a **2**, and the party moves on as planned.

 The **Warden** rolls on the **Events** table, and the result is **Environment**.
 The **Warden** explains that a short while after entering the hills, the ground became much more demanding to cross.
 Small rocks turned into large crags, the hills to pits and mini-craters.
 The party now has a choice: push forward, spending a **Fatigue** to keep their current speed, or slow down, adding an additional **watch** of travel to their journey.
 They agree to push forward, each character adding a **Fatigue** to their inventory.
 Had they chosen to walk slower it may have been safer, but they would have an additional half-day of walking to do tomorrow.